Battery Steele

 The crunching sound heard between the tracks is me walking on the gravelly floor between the recorder and my playing position about four paces away.
 The persistant chirping of a bird in the marsh outside is also audible when I’m not playing (and occasionally even when I am).

-Much of the information here came from An Island at War by Joel W. Eastman and Kimberly A. MacIsaac (Portland: Fifth Main Regiment Museum).
+Much of the information here came from An Island at War: The Peaks Island Military Reservation 1942–1946 by Joel W. Eastman and Kimberly A. MacIsaac (Portland: Fifth Maine Regiment Museum, 2000).

 back to [ Means of Production ]